 - Ability to move tables between tablespaces (without downtime)

 pg_squeeze is not a replacement for autovacuum – it is an add-on to perform even better cleanups .

 PostgreSQL uses a mechanism called “MVCC” (Multi Version Concurrency Control) to store data.
 As the name already suggests, MVCC holds various versions of a row to support as much concurrency as possible.
 At some point, those additional rows must be removed from the storage system and this is where VACUUM comes along.

-Unlike with built-in commands “VACUUM FULL” or “CLUSTER”, with “pg_squeeze” there are no extended periods of full-table locking, and consequently reads and writes are not blocked during the rebuild!
-Also the rebuilding process is very efficient due to a novel approach of using transaction log files and logical decoding (instead of triggers) to capture possible data changes to the table being rebuilt.
+Unlike with the built-in commands “VACUUM FULL” or “CLUSTER”, with “pg_squeeze” there are no extended periods of full-table locking, and consequently reads and writes are not blocked during the rebuild.
+The rebuilding process is very efficient due to a novel approach of using transaction log files and logical decoding (instead of triggers) to capture possible data changes to the table being rebuilt.
 First of all, this helps save disk space and IO throughput, but even more importantly, it enables very short locking times, making it a perfect fit for mission-critical OLTP systems.

 How does pg_squeeze work?